 Marshall stacks were quite simply loud, giving Jim Marshall the nickname “The Father of Loud”.
 The spoof metal band ‘Spinal Tap’ coined the phrase “The numbers go up to 11” and more recently “20” based on the amplifier’s reputation:

-As a tribute to the man behind the technology, I’ve put together a short series of videos that give testament to Jim Marshall’s contribution to music over the last 50 years.
 No doubt Bernie Tormé will be cranking his Marshall stack up at our “Leadership meets Rock showcase” event in June.